aboveStars/block-social/README.md

 Project has three parts:
 - **Backend**: This part contains "Block Social"' backend.
 Backend part is written with "hardhat" framework.
 There are "smart contract" and "tests" for it.
 - **Frontend**: This parts contains "Block Social" frontend.
 Frontend part is written with "react".
-- **?**: This part to store "indexing 'smart contract'".
+- **Graph**: This part to store "indexing 'smart contract'".
 This part written with "The Graph".
 ## Usage
 ...
 ## Contributing